 What is DTMF masking?
 DTMF masking replaces the real keypad tones a customer enters with substitute tones in the call audio path, so the agent and the call recording can't decode the original digits.
 The real digits are forwarded separately to the payment gateway.

 Is DTMF payment processing PCI compliant?
-DTMF payment processing is PCI compliant when the interception happens inside a certified environment — typically a PCI DSS Level 1 Service Provider operating at the SIP or session boundary — and the merchant's systems never receive the decodable tones.
+DTMF payment processing is PCI compliant when the card is captured inside a certified environment, typically a PCI DSS Level 1 Service Provider handling the secure capture at the point of payment, and the merchant's systems never receive the decodable card data.
 Implementation matters more than the label.

 What's the difference between DTMF clamping and masking?
 Clamping replaces the customer's tones with flat, neutral audio (no digit pattern preserved).
 Masking replaces them with substitute tones that preserve some call cadence.
 Clamping is more aggressive and typically gives stronger PCI scope reduction.